RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 #### Written exams

-Examinations that were planned to take place in in-person are, as a rule, not permitted.
+Written in-person exams are, as a rule, not permitted.
 In a very few exceptional cases the deans of study can approve those in-person written exams that cannot be moved to a date after 10 January 2021 for legal or actual reasons.
 As an alternative, written exams can take place online.
 Details are managed by the faculties.

 Please inform yourself about the dates for written exams, exam regulations and the applicable registration and deregistration regulations for exams on the